-A Bit of Botany
+A bit of botany

 Lavender belongs to the Lamiaceae family.
-If that doesn't ring a bell, think of plants with very distinct aromas: mint, lemon balm, oregano, sage, basil, thyme, rosemary, agastache, etc. A family that makes you hungry, in short!
+If that doesn't ring a bell, think of plants with very strong aromas: mint, lemon balm, oregano, sage, basil, thyme, rosemary, agastache, etc. A family that makes you hungry, in short!

 pexels-thepaintedsquare